 PRIMARY DUTIES--The following are examples of primary duties assigned to positions in this classification.
 Other related duties and responsibilities may be assigned.

-15. Serve as Fire Chief as assigned.
+11. Serve as Fire Chief when assigned.

 When assigned as Deputy Chief of Administration: